Metcalfe's Law

 A concept stating that the value of a telecommunications network is proportional to the square of the number of connected users of the system (n²).

-Metcalfe's Law is a heuristic attributed to Robert Metcalfe, the co-inventor of Ethernet, in the early 1980s.
-It describes the relationship between the number of users in a network and the network's inherent value.
-The core idea is that the power of a network is found in the number of potential connections between users.
-If you have one telephone, it is useless.
-If you have two telephones, you can make one connection.
-If you have five telephones, you can make 10 connections.
-As the number of nodes (users) increases, the number of possible unique connections grows exponentially (specifically, n(n-1)/2, which approaches n² for large numbers).
-In modern finance, this law has become a fundamental tool for valuing technology stocks (like Facebook/Meta) and cryptocurrencies (like Bitcoin).
-It provides a theoretical framework for why "growth at all costs" is often the strategy for platforms: capturing the network effect creates a defensive moat and exponential value that competitors cannot easily replicate.
+Metcalfe's Law is a highly influential heuristic and economic principle attributed to Robert Metcalfe, the co-inventor of Ethernet and founder of 3Com, in the early 1980s.
+The law describes the non-linear relationship between the number of users or "nodes" in a communication network and the network's inherent value or power.
+The core insight is that the true power of a network is not found in the number of participants alone, but in the total number of potential unique connections that can be made between those participants.
+At its simplest level, consider a telephone: if only one person in the world has a telephone, it is completely useless.
+If two people have telephones, they can make exactly one connection.
+However, if five people have telephones, they can make 10 unique connections.
+As the number of nodes (n) increases linearly, the number of possible unique connections (the network's value) grows exponentially.
+Specifically, the number of unique connections in a network of "n" nodes is calculated as n(n-1)/2.
+For large networks, this value approaches n², meaning the value of the network is proportional to the square of the number of users.
+In modern finance and technical analysis, Metcalfe's Law has emerged as a fundamental tool for valuing technology stocks—such as Facebook (Meta), LinkedIn, or PayPal—and, most prominently, decentralized cryptocurrencies like Bitcoin.
+It provides a robust theoretical framework for understanding why "growth at all costs" is a rational strategy for digital platforms: by aggressively capturing the network effect early on, a company or protocol creates a massive, defensive moat and exponential value that competitors cannot easily replicate even with superior technology.

 Key Takeaways